Mr6MJT/LearnWebHacking/README.md

 I recommend you to learn HTML, CSS, JS, PHP, SQL QUERIES before diving into web security.

-Also you should learn about networking, how to use linux, web technologies
+Also you should learn about networking, how to use linux, web technologies....

 After that you are ready to start learning how to hack, but before learning how to exploit you should learn how the vulnerability arises.